leoarthurwall/typescript-crashcourse/README.md

 ```
 You will receive the following error message - Property 'name' is protected and only accessible within class 'Individual' and its subclasses.

-### Register( ) mathod
+### Register( ) method
 There are more methods that can be used within a class.
-Constructor is one, Another is the Register method.
+Constructor is one, another is the Register method.

 ```
 class Individual {